Deadly Snowstorms Cause Chaos Across Spain - UrduPoint

 Deadly Snowstorms Cause Chaos Across Spain

-Madrid, Jan 9 (UrduPoint / Pakistan Point News - 9th Jan, 2021 ) :Snowstorms across much of Spain left three people dead and caused chaos across much of the country, trapping motorists and closing the capital's air and rail links, with more falls to come Saturday.
+Madrid, Jan 9 (UrduPoint / Pakistan Point News - 10th Jan, 2021 ) :Snowstorms in Spain left three people dead and caused chaos across much of the country, trapping motorists and shutting down the capital's air and rail links, with more expected.

-On Friday, Madrid experienced its heaviest snowfalls since 1971 after what the AEMET weather agency described as "exceptional and most likely historic" conditions caused by Storm Filomena.
+On Friday, Madrid experienced its heaviest snowfalls since 1971 in what the AEMET weather agency described as "exceptional and most likely historic" conditions caused by Storm Filomena.

-It warned that another 20 centimetres (nearly eight inches) was expected to fall Saturday in Madrid and central Spain's lower plains, with up to 50 centimetres at higher altitudes.
+Following a chaotic 36 hours, the snowfall began moving off towards the northeast from central Spain late Saturday.

 "Even if, despite the extremely difficult weather conditions, the number of incidents is relatively limited, we have three deaths to mourn," Interior Minister Fernando Grande-Marlaska told a news conference.